adam-versed/agentic-ide-toolbox/coding-tasks/debug.md

 ON_ISSUE_REVIEW: |

 - ANALYSE the issue shared by the user
-- ANALYSE the codebase for context related to the issue
+- ANALYSE the codebase and installed libraries for context on current technical approach related to the issue
 - SUMMARIZE selected issue description and required resolution criteria
+- **MANDATORY CHECKPOINT: Ask the user if the summary is correct and if you can continue**

 ON_ISSUE_ACTIVE: |